jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 As you can see, we created a manual assignment of the values in the array that `foo()` returns to individual variables `a`, `b`, and `c`, and to do so we (unfortunately) needed the `tmp` variable.

 We can do similar with objects:

+//TODO Kyle: "Similarly, we can do the following with objects:"?

 ```js
 function bar() {